CambioML/pykoi-rlhf-finetuned-transformers/docs/installation.rst

 Getting Started
 ===================================

-**Lumache** (/lu'make/) is a Python library for cooks and food lovers that creates recipes mixing random ingredients.
-It pulls data from the `Open Food Facts database <https://world.openfoodfacts.org/>`_ and offers a *simple* and *intuitive* API.
+**pyKoi** is an open-source data curation platform for LLMs.
+Using pyKoi, everyone can build robust language models through faster data curation using both human and machine feedback.
+We provide support for each step in the MLOps cycle, from data labeling, model monitoring, to RLHF.

 .. note::

-   This project is under active development.
+   This project is under active development!
+New features are added every week!